FAQ - So you just got/found/re-found a SAM - What now?

 Regardless of what you had back in the day trying to get analogue RF working on a modern TV is not only painful but the end result is a substandard and gives a quite frankly horrific picture quality.

-Even if you have one, some of the older SCART cables were not SCART complaint with regards to voltage levels and 75Ohm impedance so can leave you with a degraded picture or no picture at all on modern equipment.
+Even if you have a SCART lead some of the older SCART cables were not SCART complaint with regards to voltage levels and 75Ohm impedance so can leave you with a degraded picture or no picture at all on modern equipment.

 I don't have a TV with a SCART socket

-This is becoming more common, there are a number of units that can convert RGB SCART to HDMI/VGA but tend fall into two categories:
+This is becoming more common - you can use a SAM HDMI or there are a number of units that can convert RGB SCART to HDMI/VGA but tend fall into two categories:

 2. Expensive and zero/less laggy